tdunkley/Telco-Customer-Churn/README.md

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->

-This project uses the following license: [cluster license](<https://github.com/tdunkley/module-5-project/blob/master/LICENSE>).
+This project uses the following license: [telco license](<https://github.com/tdunkley/module-4-project/blob/master/LICENSE>).